 Things to Do on Monhegan Island, Maine

-The island, which is about 1.7 miles long and 0.7 miles wide, offers an exceptionally beautiful environment, two-thirds of which is protected as a nature preserve by the Monhegan Associates.
+Monhegan Island, which is about 1.7 miles long and 0.7 miles wide, offers an exceptionally beautiful environment, two-thirds of which is protected as a nature preserve by the Monhegan Associates.
 Things to do on the island concentrate on its serene beauty, but you will also find man-made attractions like the Monhegan Museum of Art and History, featuring the work of American artists who found their inspiration on the island, including Andrew Wyeth.

 I made my reservation way in advance and I stayed at The Island Inn.
 I could not resist its spectacular location right on the water.

-1. Watch the Waves
+1. Watch the Waves of the Atlantic Ocean

 The Island Inn sits right on the shore and overlooks a beautiful little bay.
 From many areas, you can take in the views and sounds of the ocean.
 Just pick a chair and enjoy!